apache/pulsar/site2/docs/functions-worker-run-separately.md

 Configure the required parameters for workers in the `conf/functions_worker.yml` file.
 - `workerId`: The identity of a worker node, which is unique across clusters.
 The type is string.
 - `workerHostname`: The hostname of the worker node.
 - `workerPort`: The port that the worker server listens on.
 Keep it as default if you don't customize it.
+Set it to `null` to disable the plaintext port.
 - `workerPortTls`: The TLS port that the worker server listens on.
 Keep it as default if you don't customize it.
 For more information about TLS encryption settings, refer to [settings](#enable-tls-encryption).

 :::note